 Remember to keep things simple for your loved one.
 Don’t overwhelm them by asking several questions at once, or try to argue or reason with the person; use redirection as much as possible.
 If you get angry or frustrated, count to ten and take a few deep breaths until you have calmed down.
 Try to focus on your loved one’s feelings rather than your loved one’s words.
 If you’re concerned about wandering, find a safe place for your loved one to walk.

-If a behavior becomes serious, like your loved one is displaying signs of aggression or hallucinations on a regular basis, talk to a physician about your concerns.
-There are medications that can help treat these symptoms of Alzheimer’s disease.
+If a behavioral expressions become serious, like your loved one is displaying signs of aggression or hallucinations on a regular basis, talk to a physician about your concerns.
+There are holistic interventions and medications that can help treat these symptoms of Alzheimer’s disease.